Benefits Of Crafts And What It Does To Your Brain

-In conclusion, crafts have a significant correlation with an overall healthy life.
+In conclusion, the benefits of crafts have a significant correlation with an overall healthy life.

 Flow and concentration

-According to the psychologist Mihaly Csikszentimihalyi, flow is the secret to happiness.
+According to psychologist Mihaly Csikszentmihalyi, flow is the secret to happiness.

 Flow is the phenomenon that occurs when your nervous system is deeply concentrating on one activity, so much so that time and what you feel all seem to disappear.

-The effect is very similar to meditation: it gives peace, tranquility, and clears your inner chaos.
+The benefits of crafts are very similar to meditation: it gives peace, tranquility, and clears your inner chaos.
 Isn’t it incredible?

 What knitting does for your brain

-An occupational therapist named Betsan Corkhill did a study on the effects of knitting on health in more than 4,545 knitters in the United Kingdom.
+An occupational therapist named Betsan Corkhill did a study on the effects of knitting on health on a group of 4,545 knitters in the United Kingdom.

 The results showed a significant correlation between the frequency at which the participants knitted and their mood: frequent knitters were happier and calmer.

-In fact, for many people, the effects of knitting were relaxing and sparked creativity.
+In fact, for many people, the effects of knitting were relaxing and sparked their creativity.